 Participants (N=216) were paid to transcribe sounds into words in an online survey.
 They listened to imitations and were instructed to write down what they heard as a single word so that the written word would sound as much like the message as possible.
 Instructions are provided in the Supporting Information.

 Imitations were drawn at random from the first and last three generations of all imitations collected in the Telephone game.
-As a control, we also had participants "transcribe" words directly from listening to the environmental seed sounds.
+Participants also provided transcriptions of the original environmental seed sounds.

 Transcriptions from participants who failed a catch trial were excluded (N=2), leaving 2163 transcriptions for analysis.
-Of these, 179 transcriptions were removed because they contained English words, which was a violation of the instructions of the experiment.
+Of these, 179 transcriptions (8%) were removed because they contained English words, which was a violation of the instructions of the experiment.

 Learning transcriptions as category labels

 Our transmission chain design and subsequent transcription procedure created 2110 novel words.
-From these, we sampled words transcribed from first and last generation imitations as well as from seed sounds that were equated in length and overall matching accuracy.
-Specifically, we removed transcriptions that contained less than 3 unique characters and transcriptions that were over 10 characters long.
+From these, we sampled words transcribed from first and last generation imitations as well as from seed sounds that were equated in length and equated in overall matching accuracy.
+We removed transcriptions that contained fewer than 3 unique characters and transcriptions that were over 10 characters long.
 Of the remaining transcriptions, a sample of 56 were selected to have approximately equal means and variances of overall matching accuracy.
 The procedure for sampling the words in this experiment is linked in the Supporting Information.

-Participants (N=67) were randomly assigned four novel names to learn for four categories of environmental sounds.
-Participants were assigned between-subject to learn labels from first or last generation imitations, as well as labels from transcriptions of seed sounds as a control.
-They learned the referents for these names in a trial-and-error category learning experiment.
-On each trial, participants heard one of the 16 seed sounds and then saw a word--one of the transcriptions of the imitations.
-They responded yes or no using a gamepad as to whether the sound and the word went together.
-Initially they were forced to guess, but because they received feedback on their performance, over trials they learned the names of the categories.
-4 outlier participants were excluded from the final sample due to high error rates and slow reaction times.
+Participants (67 University of Wisconsin undergraduates) were randomly assigned four novel labels to learn for four categories of environmental sounds.
+Participants were assigned between-subject to learn labels (transcriptions) of the first or last generation imitations, as well as labels from transcriptions of seed sounds as a control.
+On each trial, participants heard one of the 16 seed sounds.
+After a x ms delay , participants saw a label--one of the transcribed imitations--and responded yes or no using a gamepad controller depending on whether the sound and the word went together.
+Participants received accuracy feedback (a bell if correct; a buzzing sound if incorrect ) Four participants were excluded from the final sample due to exceedingly high error rates (z>3) and slow reaction times.

 Participants categorized all 16 seed sounds over the course of the experiment, but they learned them in blocks of 4 sounds at a time.
 Within each block, participants heard the same four sounds and the same four words multiple times, with a 50% probability of the sound matching the word on any given trial.
 At the start of a new block of trials, participants heard four new sounds they had not heard before, and had to learn to associate these new sounds with the words they had learned in the previous blocks.

-Matching imitations to seeds
+Matching imitations to seed sounds.

-Participants (N=751) were paid to complete an online survey containing 4AFC questions.
-For each question in the survey, participants listened to an imitation and guessed which of four possible sounds they thought the person was trying to imitate.
-No feedback was provided.
+Participants (N=751, recruited from Amazon Mechanical Turk) were asked to listen to imitations, one at a time, imitation and choose one of four possible sounds they thought the person was trying to imitate.
+The task was unspeeded and no feedback was provided.

 Question types (True seed, Category match, Specific match) were assigned between-subject.
 Participants in the True seed and Category match conditions were provided four seed sounds from different categories as choices in each question.
 Participants in the Specific match condition were provided four seed sounds from the same category.
 All 365 imitations were tested in each of the three conditions.

-Matching transcriptions to seeds
+Matching transcriptions to seed sounds.